 Reaching higher degrees of personalization, including personalized email campaigns, customized landing pages, dynamic websites, SMS at just the right time (real-time marketing is not just social)

 Finally investing in AI.
 Sending the right offer at the right time is much easier said than done.
-AI-engines like Selligent Cortex help generate individually tailored offers, based on consumer profiles and situational parameters.
+AI-engines like Marigold Recommendations help generate individually tailored offers, based on consumer profiles and situational parameters.

 With the right technologies, marketers can harness customer insights and data in real-time and quickly modify messaging or branding for maximum effectiveness.
 Savvy marketers know that the best way to reach customers is to meet them where they are – and tailor your marketing strategy to them accordingly.
 For great examples of real-time marketing IRL, check out our follow-up blog post here.